greg-raven/Uncommon-Sense/_posts/2021-05-31-racing-toward-oblivion.md

 tag: 'Greg Raven'
 ---

-Modern-day Los Angeles is worse off in real life than it was portrayed in the dystopian future film “Blade Runner.”
+Modern-day Los Angeles is worse off in real life than it was portrayed in the dystopian future film "Blade Runner."